 During the second year, our students attend the workshop "Soft Skills", led by Paola Mascaro: whatever organization you work or will work with, individual performance are driven by two key elements, technical/functional skills and professional behaviors.
 The latter require clear understanding and practice in several fields, such as team work, interpersonal communications, personal branding, goals setting, etc. If you like to prove yourself and improve your preparation for your next professional challenge in the work environment, this is the experience you should have, as an individual and as part of a class.

 Third year courses are offered according to students' preference.
-This year, our students have the opportunity to attend two workshops:
+This year, our students have the opportunity to attend several workshops:

 "Project Management": led by Erdem Ergin.
 The job market relies increasingly on new ideas and products/services to strive.
 But not all new ideas are useful, and even fewer get executed.
 This workshop covers 2 topics: creative thinking, defined as the process of developing new ideas with an added-value.
 And project cycle, the structured process of developing an idea into reality.
 The workshop will be mostly applied work, with complements of theoretical knowledge.